 Construction of the Los Angeles Aqueduct

 Between 1908 and 1913, the City of Los Angeles undertook one of the most ambitious public works projects of its era: the construction of the Los Angeles Aqueduct.
-Designed under the direction of Chief Engineer William Mulholland, the gravity-fed system brought water more than 233 miles from the Owens Valley to a rapidly growing city in Southern California.
-At the time of its completion, the aqueduct was widely regarded as one of the greatest engineering achievements in the world, rivaled only by the Panama Canal.The images and notes in this section trace the story of how the aqueduct was planned, built, and put into operation.
-They follow the project from early surveys and engineering reviews through tunneling, concrete work, power generation, and the immense logistical challenge of moving men, materials, and machinery across deserts, mountains, and remote terrain.
-Together, these photographs document not only the construction of a water system, but the people, labor, and ingenuity that made it possible—and the moment when water from the Owens Valley finally reached Los Angeles. |
+Designed under Chief Engineer William Mulholland, the gravity-fed system carried water more than 233 miles from the Owens Valley to a rapidly growing city in Southern California.
+Built at a cost of approximately $23 million, the aqueduct tapped the Owens River and delivered its flow south, reshaping the city's future.
+At the time of its completion, it was widely regarded as one of the greatest engineering achievements in the world, rivaled only by the Panama Canal.The images and notes that follow trace how the aqueduct was planned, built, and put into operation, from early surveys and engineering reviews to tunneling, concrete work, power generation, and the challenge of moving men, materials, and machinery across deserts and mountains.
+Together, they document not only the construction of a water system, but the people and labor behind it, and the moment when Owens Valley water first reached Los Angeles. |

 Historical Background |